Isle of Iona

 - Iona Retreats for women - part of the educational work of the Whidbey Institute and the Spirit of Legacy Program (USA).

-- Finlay Ross Limited have two properties on the island with a choice of 13 rooms: 1 single, 2 doubles, 8 twin, 2 family rooms.
-Continental breakfast only.
-Located 1 minute's walk from the ferry, next to craft shop and general store.
-Cycle hire available.
+- Finlay Ross Limited offers B&B accommodation just 1 minute's walk from the ferry, next to craft shop and general store.
 Open all year.
 Tel: 01681 700357.

 - Calva Bed and Breakfast and Self-Catering.
 Situated next to the Abbey.
 All bedrooms ensuite.
 Contact Janetta Tindal.
 Tel: 01681 700 340.